open-telemetry/opentelemetry.io/content/en/blog/2023/contribfest-na/index.md

 In an effort to bring more contributors to the table, OpenTelemetry maintainers hosted the project’s first [Contribfest](https://sched.co/1R2rQ) at Kubecon North America 2023.
-The goal of a contribfest is to bring people with all levels of experience together with community members to work through the steps needed to make a contribution to the project.
+The goal of a Contribfest is to bring people with all levels of experience together with community members to work through the steps needed to make a contribution to the project.
 This year, [Juraci](https://github.com/jpkrohling/),